Offchain: Trading your magic Internet money: Brokers & Exchanges

 - Naomi from CoinJar

+Warning: Past performance is not a reliable guide to future performance.
+If you invest in this product, you may lose some, or all, of the money you invest.
 The above information is not to be read as investment, legal or tax advice and takes no account of particular personal or market circumstances; all readers should seek independent investment, legal and tax advice before investing in cryptocurrencies.
 There are no government or central bank guarantees in the event something goes wrong with your investment.
 This information is provided for general information and/or educational purposes only.
 No responsibility or liability is accepted for any errors of fact or omission expressed therein.
 CoinJar Europe Limited makes no representation or warranty of any kind, express or implied, regarding the accuracy, validity, reliability, availability, or completeness of any such information.
-Please remember past performance is not a reliable indicator of future results.
-Don't invest unless you're prepared to lose all the money you invest.
-Due to the nature, complexity and volatility of crypto, it may be perceived to be a high-risk investment.
+CoinJar Europe Limited is authorised by the Central Bank of Ireland as a crypto-asset service provider (registration number C496731).

 Share this: